michael-brittlebank/wp-reading-list/Readme.txt

 * First Stable release

 == Upgrade Notice ==

 = 1.2 =
+Fixed bugs from 1.2 and improved taxonomy and terminology

+= 1.2 =
 Added built-in update feature for future versions of the plugin and fixed small bugs